List of video game genres: Survival horror

 Survival horror games focus on fear and attempt to scare the player via traditional horror fiction elements such as atmospherics, death, the undead, blood and gore.
 One crucial gameplay element in many of these games is the low quantity of ammunition, or number of breakable melee weapons.
 Notable examples include Silent Hill and Resident Evil.

 The first survival horror game was AX-2: Uchuu Yusousen Nostromo (AX－2 宇宙輸送船ノストロモ), developed by Akira Takiguchi, a Tokyo University student and Taito contractor, for the PET 2001.
 It was ported to the PC-6001 by Masakuni Mitsuhashi (also known as Hiromi Ohba, later joined Game Arts), and published by ASCII in 1981, exclusively for Japan.

 Metroidvania

 Metroidvania games are a subgenre of platformer, named after its two first well-known franchises, Metroid and Castlevania.
 They feature large interconnected world maps the player can explore, but access to parts of the world is limited by doors or other obstacles that can only be opened after the player has acquired special tools, weapons or abilities within the game.
 Acquiring such improvements also aids the player in defeating more difficult enemies and locating shortcuts and secret areas, and often includes retracing one's steps across the map.
-Metroidvanias usually do not consist of any linear gameplay and often involve much backtracking – especially after new powerups or tools have been obtained.
+Metroidvanias usually do not consist of any linear gameplay and often involve much backtracking – especially after new power-ups or tools have been obtained.
+Games include: Hollow Knight, Dead Cells and Nine Sols, Each being a mix of Metroid and Castlevania and adding to it or being a twist on those games.